 The Finkelstein test is done to make sure that you do not have a different problem, such as arthritis in the bottom of your thumb or intersection syndrome.
 Both of these problems affect the same area of the hand and wrist as de Quervain's.

 How is de Quervain's tenosynovitis treated?

-The goal of treatment for de Quervain's is to relieve the pain and swelling in your thumb and wrist, and restore normal function.
-Try the following steps to help your symptoms:
+The goal of treatment for de Quervain's is to relieve the pain and swelling in your thumb and wrist and to restore normal function.

 Symptoms often get better in a few weeks with home care.
 Your doctor may want you to start some gentle stretching exercises once your symptoms are gone.